Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DanielaKemp/project-description.md

 3. Preprocess some (for you) relevant data columns as you need (eg. transform packaging to plastic, not-plastic, unknown)

 # Tasks
+**You don't have to do all the tasks, but I'd suggest you pick at least three**

 -   The Nutriscore consists of a score between -15 and 40 and a class assignment depending on this score.
 Plot the frequency of each score and color them by class for a selection of the data (eg. beverages from 2020 or 2500 random rows where no column is empty).
 Is there anything striking about this result?